Ram-9177/CC_V1/DEPLOYMENT.md

 (Or `wrangler pages dev` and let it build.)

 Notes:
-- MongoDB in Workers uses the Atlas Data API (HTTP).
-If you prefer Postgres, Neon/Supabase work great with Workers.
+- MongoDB is accessed with the official Node.js Driver in Functions (`functions/_utils/mongodb.ts`).
+Data API was deprecated Sept 2025.
 - Keep secrets in Cloudflare Env; do not commit `.env` with production values.